modul/cereal/README.md

 Cereal is a commandline tool that converts between different data-serialization and similar formats.

-The input and output file formats can be set explicitly via commandline flags.
-If that's not the case, cereal will try to guess the file format from the file extension.

 ## Supported conversions

 |           | to JSON  | to YAML  | to TOML  |